cdl-geneseo/geneseo-dictionary/G/Goodnight-Streaks.md

 # Goodnight Streaks

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Goodnight Streaks

 Created by  Unknown User (nac16) on Dec 11, 2020

 Exclam.
 A phrase used on snapchat to say goodbye to those who someone snapchats daily.Source: Dictionary of Geneseo English, Fall 2020, ChojnackiAs of 2020, 97.7% of students surveyed know the word.97.7% of students surveyed know the word.
 Of those surveyed, 90.7% believed it originated elsewhere.
 (Chojnacki, G-M, 2020)